Solasel/bad-machine/README.md

 U-type:		lui rs0, imm

 where rs0, rs1, and rs2 are x0-x7, and imm is a decimal number.

+	-Note that this doesn't support the sw/lw format of immediates.

 Commands are separated by newlines, and parts of commands
 	are separated by commas and whiespace (including tabs).